 An in-depth exploration of recent developments in a field of biology based on faculty interest and expertise.
 Courses that include a laboratory experience will be 4 semester hours.
-Prerequisite: BIOL 320 Principles of Genetics and BIOL 324 Ecology or permission of instructor.
+Prerequisite: BIOL 320 and BIOL 324 or permission of instructor.

-DEPARTMENT OF BIOLOGY Bachelor of Science Degree
+DEPARTMENT OF BIOLOGY Bachelor of Science Degree Biology Curriculum